love through generations

 an unbreakable bond

 I rolled over restlessly at the first morning light and spotted the thick, folded pile of papers that had been pushed under my door.
 My heart dropped to my feet and I jumped up to grab them.
-For an eighth of a second I thought - did he run away? did he hurt himself? -...
+For an eighth of a second I thought, Did he run away?
+Did he hurt himself? but I...
 Continue Reading →

 the last turn home

-As we finally rounded the corner onto our street, the yearning and anticipation I'd felt for the last ten days couldn't be contained for one second longer.
-In our driveway, I left everything in the car and ran through the deep snow to the front door and flung it open.
-My little boy had been...
+As we rounded the corner onto our street, the anticipation I'd felt for the last ten days couldn't be contained one second longer.
+In our driveway, I left everything in the car and ran through the snow to the front door, flinging it open.
+My little boy had been waiting up next to my sister-in-law...
 Continue Reading →